The Good Schools Guide Review of Bede's Senior School, Hailsham, BN27 3QH

 Academic deputy head is John Tuson, who has been here since 1993 but took a two-year gap to do voluntary teaching and zoo keeping abroad.
 He is worthy of mention as the pupils laud him as an excellent and inspirational teacher.
 Certainly he was enthusiastic as he told us of the work he is now doing under the head and occasionally came up for breath.
 VA scores revealed that the middle range in years 9 and 10 were below national average and their intention is to double these scores within the next three years.
 Has put in systems for tracking pupils' performance.
 New dedicated tutor time to underpin an already strong pastoral system so that staff can keep abreast with individuals' targets.
 Although this focus is necessary, as some of the middle range of ability were too happy to coast, it would be a shame if Bede's became yet another league table climber, given their remarkable success as a school open to all.

 Vast range of subjects on offer at GCSE and A level.
 GCSEs achieve a spread of results across the grades, as you would expect of a school which proudly takes children of a far wider range of abilities than elsewhere.
 The number of D grades at GCSE - something less than half the number of As - often reflects the considerable achievement of both pupil and school.
 A high proportion of Cs.
-In 2013, 38 per cent A*/A, with particular success in languages, science and art.
-At A level in 2013, 60 per cent A*-B and 34 per cent A*/A, again with notable success in languages and science.
+In 2014, 39 per cent A*/A and 66 per cent A*-B. At A level in 2014, 72 per cent A*-B and 43 per cent A*/A (including A level equivalents).
 Science department offers nine different courses for GCSE including land and environmental studies - they are perfectly positioned in the heart of East Sussex farmland.
 A pre-sixth form year is offered for international students to prepare them in English and for the maturity needed at sixth form.
 Pre-university courses in maths and English for clever clogs but no plans to introduce the IB.
 Individually tailored learning programmes are central to the success of the school and the flexible curriculum allows for the quirky and boffins to achieve at their own pace.

 Well-established special needs dept - this is the school of choice for many children who have SEN: dyslexia, dyspraxia and children on the Asperger's spectrum.
 Drop-in area where everyone is welcome for help or a chat.
 As much time spent producing IEPs tailored to pupils who struggle as for the Oxbridge pupil who needs extension work.
 And they will see an SEN as an opportunity to give support rather than something to shy away from.
 Most refreshing.